romeok1f/asm/Linux/ReadMe.txt

 These *should* be fully functional now.
-Syzygy code is currently untested though.
+Syzygy should work better with the "fixed bug in munmap" patch.